 Your visit isn’t complete without taking a hike up to the hill.
-When you reach the hilltop, an unexplainable feeling will embrace you, it might be the wind, the sun, the view or maybe because angels do exist there.
-You might feel like singing the song of The Carpenters Top of the World, you are free to do so.
-Or you can throw out your “hugot” lines and let it vanish in the wind or be absorbed in the vast array of the land.
+When you reach the hilltop, an unexplainable feeling will embrace you, it might be the wind, the sun, the view, or maybe because angels do exist there.
+You might feel like singing the song of The Carpenter’s Top of the World, you are free to do so.
+Or you can throw out your “hugot” lines and let them vanish in the wind or be absorbed in the vast array of the land.

-Travelling to the Northern part of Georgia through the Georgian Military Road will amaze you as well.
-Along the way you might be busy looking through the scenic views through the window.
+Traveling to the Northern part of Georgia through the Georgian Military Road will amaze you as well.
+Along the way, you might be busy looking at the scenic views through the window.
 Enjoy every moment and scenery that you are passing by.
 Expect something.

 Great Lake Jinvali

-As you continue traversing the Georgian Military Highway, you will be awed by the majestic Causasus Mountains.
+As you continue traversing the Georgian Military Highway, you will be awed by the majestic Caucasus Mountains.
 Till you reach a small town, Kazbegi.

-If you are on a day-tour, you may wish to extend or wish the hours to slowly pass by.
-Our capacity as human being might not be enough to absorb all the overwhelming superb experiences for this day.
-Life goes on, everything passes by but we have the ability to cherish these little and great things.
+If you are on a day tour, you may wish to extend or wish the hours to slowly pass by.
+Our capacity as human beings might not be enough to absorb all the overwhelming superb experiences of this day.
+Life goes on, and everything passes by but we have the ability to cherish these little and great things.

 Travertines of Georgia

 When I was in Georgia, I said farewell to Mt Kazbek with the hopes to return soon.
-After enjoying the lush, green Caucasus range and feeling a bit anxious with the winding mountain road, I didn’t notice that we passed to another way.
+After enjoying the lush, green Caucasus range and feeling a bit anxious about the winding mountain road, I didn’t notice that we passed another way.

-I fall asleep and wasn’t able to understand what our guide was telling.
-That’s why I’m not aware where we are. 🙂 Then we had a stop.
+I fall asleep and wasn’t able to understand what our guide was telling us.
+That’s why I’m not aware of where we are. 🙂 Then we had a stop.

-As I come closer, there are really waters being produced like that of a spring from those creamy porous rocks then dropping by like a waterfall then flows as a river.
+As I come closer, there are really waters being produced like that of spring from those creamy porous rocks then dropping by like a waterfall then flowing as a river.
 And the water is so cold and refreshing.

 As I am writing this, I have to ask somebody about this place.
-Thanks to Georgia and Travel for accommodating my query and gave me a comprehensive reply.
+Thanks to Georgia and Travel for accommodating my query and giving me a comprehensive reply.

 So, these are the wondrous travertines of Georgia.
 They are a form of limestone deposited by mineral springs.
 It is formed by a process of rapid precipitation of calcium carbonate.
 (Wikipedia)